Paraparaumu coastal hazards

 The area susceptible to flooding becomes more extensive and some areas become susceptible to further flooding from wave run-up.

-Around 55 m of Marine Parade is potentially vulnerable to coastal erosion in the next 30 years.
-Over the next 50–100 years, this could increase to between 200 m and 400 m under the higher RSLR scenarios.
-The northern end of Manly Street is only likely to be affected by erosion at the highest level of RSLR (1.65 m) for 100 years.
-13–20 private land parcels intersect with the ‘most likely’ projected future shoreline position within the next 30 years, 21–54 within 50 years, and 49–119 within 100 years.
+The southern 50m length of Marine Parade is potentially vulnerable to coastal erosion in the next 30 years.
+Over the next 50–100 years, this could increase to between 400m and 600m under the higher RSLR scenarios.
+The northern end of Manly Street is only likely to be affected by erosion at the highest level of RSLR assessed (1.25m) for 100 years.
+Up to seven private land parcels within Paraparaumu intersect with the projected future shoreline position within the next 30 years, 34–46 within 50 years, and 90–121 within 100 years.

-For coastal flooding, private and public land parcels are projected to be affected over 30–50 years, with large parts of Paraparaumu Beach being projected to be affected in the high RSLR scenario over 100-years.
+For coastal flooding, private and public land parcels are projected to be affected over 30–50 years, with large parts of Paraparaumu Beach being projected to be affected in the higher RSLR scenario (1.25m RSLR) over 100 years.
 Sections of Kāpiti Road, a main evacuation route, are likely to start to become susceptible to coastal flooding in extremely large storms in the next 30–50 years.

-Coastal science experts from Jacobs assessed the susceptibility and vulnerability of coastal erosion and flooding hazards across the entire Kāpiti District.
+Coastal science experts from Jacobs assessed the susceptibility of coastal erosion and flooding hazards and the exposure or vulnerability of land parcels and infrastructure (eg, roads, bridges, three water assets) to these hazards across the entire Kāpiti District.

 Coastal erosion